How to Immigrate to Canada Without a Job Offer in 2023

 Federal Skilled Worker Program (FSWP)

 As of 2015, the FSWP falls under the Express Entry system.
-The main aim of the Express Entry system is to assist with speeding up the process for qualified skilled foreign workers PR Visa to Canada.
-This is so that they meet the labour needs of Canadian industries and fill the gaps in the market.
+The main aim of the Express Entry system is to assist with speeding up the process for qualified, skilled foreign workers' PR Visa to Canada.
+This is so that they meet Canadian industries' labour needs and fill the market gaps.
 This is a great way to work in Canada.

 Federal Skilled Trades Program (FSTP)